SofaKingCool/Webradio-API/README.md

 **Note:** You MUST configure your webserver to point to the `public` directory of the application.

+### Cron: Cleanup
+You have to setup a cronjob to execute the clean up script to remove old files in the storage subdirectories.
+Please change the URL to the PHP script in this example to fit your environment.
+`0 0 * * 0 /usr/bin/curl http://127.0.0.1/webradio-api/app/cleanup.php?key=<a key from $streamKeys> >/dev/null 2>&1`

 #### Shortcuts for API registration
 * [YouTube](https://developers.google.com/youtube/registering_an_application#Create_API_Keys)
 * [Soundcloud](http://soundcloud.com/you/apps)